 More than digestible (delicious, in fact), Legend and the Roots have pulled a broad sound palette from 60′s and 70′s soul to send us on a funk-a-fied journey.
 John Legend infuses his velvety tenor voice into the Roots’ funky flavor of hip-hop to record this neo-soul album with grooves so thick, you can cut them with a knife.

 This album is even better than I expected, and I admittedly already had high hopes.
-The Root's extensive catalog has proven them as one of the...
+The Root’s extensive catalog has proven them as...
 Read More

 John Legend and the Roots - Wholy Holy